berndruecker/flowing-retail/runner/docker-compose/README.md

 docker-compose logs -f
 ```

-The cool thing is that cou can "switch" to another config by exectuting this, which will kill all containers that are not needed any more and start the ones missing:
+The cool thing is that cou can "switch" to another config by executing this, which will kill all containers that are not needed any more and start the ones missing:

 ```
 docker-compose -f docker-compose-small.yml up -d --remove-orphans